tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/oceanbase.md

 ## Preparation

-1. Ensure that the network to which Tapdata Agent belongs has been added to the [tenant whitelist](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001166968) of OceanBase.
+1. Ensure that the network to which TapData Agent belongs has been added to the [tenant whitelist](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001166968) of OceanBase.

 2. Log in to the tenant as the `root` user.